 On Google Chrome, an investigator can also right-click an image and select “Search Google for image.”
 Sometimes, you get nothing.
 Other times, you can get some great results.
 The important thing is to dig deep and not give up if there is not any contact information on a seller’s page.

 As mentioned earlier, this is the first in a series of three articles addressing specific tactics manufacturers can use to identify unauthorized sellers.
-The additional articles will appear on Vorys’ Online Seller Enforcement blog.
+Read the second part on researching third-party sellers and the third on conducting product buys.

 About David Howell